signalspec/signalspec/README.md

 Vectors combine multiple values of the same type.

 **down:** Down-evaluate each part.
 Components without the `*`, like `v1`, are treated as length 1, and the value is inserted directly into the vector.
 Return the concatenation of `a1` + [`v1`] + `a2` + ... + `an`.
 **up:** Split the data into parts using the lengths of the component parts.
 Up-evaluate each `a1`...`an` field with the respective part.
-Components without the `*` are treated as length 1, and the expression up-evaluated with the element at that position.
+Components without the `*` are treated as length 1, and the expression is up-evaluated with the element at that position.

 ### Tuples